pronskiy/pronskiy.github.io/source/_posts/2022-10-31-generics-via-attributes-in-php.md

 ---
-title: 'Generics via Attributes in PHP ?
-Can We Have Them?'
+title: 'Generics via Attributes in PHP &mdash; Can We Have Them?'
 layout: post
 tags:
 author: